Saieiei/Leetcode/README.md

 # Leetcode
-All the leet codes i try to solve with the solution
+All the leet codes I try to solve with the solution